 Human rights are fundamental and universal rights to all human beings regardless of their origin, background, or any other status.
-Guided by the Rakuten Group Code of Ethics, we respect the human rights of all our stakeholders throughout our operations, including group employees regardless of their employment status, customers, and business partners including joint-ventures, contractors, suppliers of goods and services, investees and any third party that engages in a business relationship with the Rakuten Group.
+Guided by the Rakuten Group Code of Ethics, we respect the human rights of all our stakeholders throughout our operations.
+This includes group employees regardless of employment status, customers and business partners, including joint-ventures, contractors, suppliers of goods and services, investees and any third party that engages in a business relationship with the Rakuten Group.

 As we provide a wide range of online and offline services all over the world, Rakuten is fully aware that ensuring and respecting the human rights of all stakeholders involved and those impacted by our business activities is challenging yet crucial.

 Human Rights Due Diligence